MatteoZambra/mga/README.md

-# Money ‒ Get Away
+# MicroEconoPycs
+A tool to analyze domestic finances.

 This repo contains the source code I originally wrote to monitor bank account input and output fluxes.